madfam-io/plinto/docs/guides/SCIM_PROVISIONING_GUIDE.md

 - Navigate to Push Groups tab
 - Click "Push Groups" → Find groups by name
 - Select groups to sync
-- Members will be added to corresponding Plinto groups
+- Members will be added to corresponding Janua groups

 **Sync Schedule**:
 - Default: Real-time for user changes